piaoguodeyu/XbbBus/README.md

 # XbbBus
-引用方式
+引用方式:

 Step 1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {